Social anxiety is the fear of being judged. It tells you everyone is watching you. Everyone is analyzing your words. Everyone thinks you are weird.

 - Wearing headphones in the store.

 The Challenge: Pick ONE safety behavior and drop it today.
-Go to the store without headphones.
+Go to the grocery store without headphones.
 It will feel scary.
-That is okay.
+That is the point.

 2. Micro-Exposures (The Ladder)